darthoctopus/mesa-notes/MESA_notes.md

 You might see references to a `GYRE` wiki hosted on BitBucket; it has recently become defunct, as BitBucket has finally discontinued support for Mercurial repositories.
 Rich has recently migrated `GYRE` to `git` and, while he was at it, GitHub; `GYRE` is now hosted at <http://github.com/rhdtownsend/gyre>, and the GYRE documentation can be found at <https://gyre.readthedocs.io/en/latest/>.

+More generally, `GYRE` packs a general-purpose BVP solver under the hood, whose application to asteroseismology is done through a thin wrapper around the oscillation equations in particular.
+It's possible to use it for other problems, such as finding unstable modes of collapsing disks, or even just pedagogical demonstration like finding the normal modes of oscillations of a string.
+If you plan to use `GYRE` for serious science, I strongly recommend you acquaint yourself with the GYRE documentation and/or Rich Townsend better than these notes can hope to do.

 ## Planned changes

 Rich is currently undertaking a major refactoring of `GYRE` in anticipation of a 6.0 release; many things are getting rearranged at the moment.
 The above input files are liable to break; in particular, Rich plans to introduce new namelists (e.g. tidal forcing) and rename several variables (e.g. `alpha` for the grid parameters will be renamed to another letter, to avoid confusion with different switches in the standard equations).
 Hopefully things will stabilise after the 6.0 release.

 Of particular note is that many of the current qualitative flags will be replaced with quantitative ones.
 For example, previously the Cowling approximation was effected by setting `osc % cowling_approx = .true.`; in GYRE 6.0, it will be effected by setting `osc % alpha_gr = 0.`, where $\alpha_\text{gr}$ is a tuning parameter in the oscillation equations that is $1$ for the full equations and $0$ in the Cowling approximation.

-More generally, `GYRE` packs a general-purpose BVP solver under the hood, whose application to asteroseismology is done through a thin wrapper around the oscillation equations in particular.
-It's possible to use it for other problems, such as finding unstable modes of collapsing disks, or even just pedagogical demonstration like the oscillations of a string.
-If you plan to use `GYRE` for serious science, I strongly recommend you acquaint yourself with the GYRE documentation and/or Rich Townsend better than these notes can hope to do.

 ## Alternatives